luferro/AllKeyShop-IsThereAnyDeal-Scraper/README.md

 # AllKeyShop/IsThereAnyDeal-Scraper
-Simple AllKeyShop scraper that allows you to search for a specific game and the top 25 sellers on xbox, playstation, nintendo or pc.
+Simple AKS/ITAD scraper that allows you to search for a specific game and the top 25 sellers on xbox, playstation, nintendo or pc.

 Available endpoints:
   - /allkeyshop/search/:title